top of page

 AASIYA EVANS, DESMOND MAH, & HARRISON WAED SEE,

-Aasiya Evans, Desmond Mah & Harrison See represent three culturally diverse artists working across different multidisciplinary oeuvres of print and paint reflect on complex issues of identity through a range of personal/spiritual, political and social narratives.
+Aasiya Evans, Desmond Mah & Harrison Waed See represent three culturally diverse artists working across different multidisciplinary oeuvres of print and paint reflect on complex issues of identity through a range of personal/spiritual, political and social narratives.
 A collaborative exhibition that explores an inter-cultural and inter-connected approach as they reflect on their experiences of life in Australia.
 Bringing into question cultural connectivities and divisions that reveal the importance of discourse pertinent to Perth’s divergent cultural, academic and social communities.
 Themes especially relevant during times of global crisis such as the COVID-19 pandemic.

 Supported through funding from the Department of Local Government Sport and Cultural Industries (WA).